Alternatives of entanglement depth and metrological entanglement criteria: Metrology and f -entanglement

-by \eqref{eq:gmeasuresfD} and \eqref{eq:gmeasuresfDoF.affine}.
-That is, we do not have lower bound on the variance itself, but on the combination of the variance and the average, though it is not too expressive.
+by~\eqref{eq:gmeasuresfD} and~\eqref{eq:gmeasuresfDoF.affine}.
+That is, we do not have a lower bound on the variance itself, but on the combination of the variance and the average, though it is not too expressive.
+Note that the bounds~\eqref{eq:superavg} are formulated by $D_{\avg}$, not by $D_{\avg'}$, which can be much smaller.
+This is because from \eqref{eq:sqvarpavgp} it directly follows that